coleifer/peewee/docs/new/playhouse/db_tools.rst

       :param bool literal_column_names: Use the exact database column names as field names (rather than converting to Python naming conventions).
-      :param bool bare_fields: Do not attempt to detect field types; use :py:class:`BareField` for all columns.
+      :param bool bare_fields: Do not attempt to detect field types; use :class:`BareField` for all columns.
       :param bool include_views: Also generate models for views.

 .. _pwiz:

-pwiz — Model Generator
+pwiz - Model Generator
 -----------------------

 ``pwiz`` is a command-line tool that introspects a database and prints